Skip to main content

 Run your dishwasher only with a full load.
 This maximizes the overall efficiency of getting your dishes washed.
 You can also study how best to fit the dishes into your particular model—the more dishes you can get washed per load picture of dishwasher (without OVER-packing the unit), the more efficient your energy usage.
 You can also use the energy-saving setting (no heat) to dry the dishes.
 This can save 100 pounds of carbon dioxide per year.

 Improve your hot-water setup.
 Wrapping your water heater it in an insulating jacket will result in a 1,000 pound per year reduction of carbon dioxide emissions.
 If you keep your water heater thermostat no higher than 120 degrees F, you can reduce carbon dioxide emissions by 550 pounds per year.
 Another water-heating option that can improve efficiency, especially if you have long runs of hot-water pipes going to your most-used sinks, is the tankless water heater.
 This device heats the water needed at an individual sink "on demand" rather than keeping a large central tank of water hot ready for all sinks at all times.
 This is usually more efficient, and also gives you an "unlimited" supply of hot water for the affected sinks (and showers/tubs).
+The best choice in getting energy-smart on hot water is a solar hot water heater.
+See our Home Solar Energy article for more info.

 Don't leave the water running.
 It's always a good idea to turn off the water when you're not actually using it.
 When hot water is involved, minimizing water usage also reduces energy usage.
 For example, when you're washing your hands, soaping up in the shower, or doing dishes in the kitchen sink—turn off the water until you actually need it for rinsing.
 Another way to reduce hot-water usage is to take shorter showers.
 Similarly, installing a low-flow shower head can save 350 pounds of carbon dioxide per year.

 Maintain your HVAC system.
-It's relatively easy to clean or replace the filter in your heating, air conditioning and ventilating (HVAC) system every month or so.
+It's relatively easy to clean or replace the filter in your heating, air conditioning and ventilating (HVAC) system every month or two.
 Doing so will maximize your system's performance, minimize its energy usage, and ensure that the system keeps the inside of your home comfortable—and save 350 pounds of carbon dioxide per year.
 If you don't know how to change your HVAC filter, have a routine system check performed by a qualified HVAC technician, and have him show you how to do regular filter changes in the future.
 (You should be getting your system serviced once a year anyway!)

 Replace old appliances.
 Get rid of old, energy-inefficient appliances and replace them with newer energy-efficient models.
 Just by using an energy-efficient refrigerator, you can save 500 pounds of carbon dioxide per year.
 (And do you REALLY need that old second refrigerator that's still running in the garage?)
 If you replace your current washing machine with a low-energy, low-water-use machine, you will be able to reduce your carbon dioxide emissions by 440 pounds per year.
 For even more savings, wash your laundry in warm or cold water (instead of hot).
 That will bring in a reduction of carbon dioxide emissions of about 500 pounds per year.